trilinos/TrilinosWiki/SEMS-Dev-Env.md

   -- SEMS: Loading SEMSDevEnv.cmake to set compilers and TPL paths (To skip, set -DTrilinos_USE_BUILD_ENV=) ...
   ```

 * To unload a loaded dev env, use the [unload_sems_dev_env.sh](https://github.com/trilinos/Trilinos/blob/develop/cmake/unload_sems_dev_env.sh) script (but note the comment in that script that one may need to use `module purse` due to some SEMS modules not cleaning up after themselves, see SEMS Issue SEMS-1048).

 * A standard pre-push CI Dev Env  based on `load_sems_dev_env.sh` is selected using the source script [load_ci_sems_dev_env.sh](https://github.com/trilinos/Trilinos/blob/develop/cmake/load_ci_sems_dev_env.sh).
 See [checkin-test-sems.sh](https://github.com/trilinos/Trilinos/wiki/Policies-%7C-Safe-Checkin-Testing).

+* On Mac OSX, this script will load an env but it loads a different env from Linux and Trilinos currently does not build with that env.
+This script can really only be used for Linux machines with the SEMS env and `sh` compatible shells (e.g. `bash`, sorry no (t)csh versions are currently available).